 Perhaps one of the worst mistakes a new puppy owner makes is thinking they need to wait to start training, or that they “have time”.

-Your husky puppy is absolutely more than ready to start a serious training routine.
-So when you bring them home, basic obedience commands, potty training, crate training, bite training, leash training are all to be implemented.
+Your husky puppy is more than ready to start a serious training routine.
+So when you bring them home, basic obedience commands, potty training, crate training, bite training, and leash training are all to be implemented.

-Exercise your husky sufficiently
+Exercise you’re husky sufficiently

 Huskies can run up to 100 miles per day, without much trouble.
 This instantly gives you a clear understanding of what we are talking about when we say “energy”